jfederico/recordrtc-rails_annotations/README.md

 ### KNOWN BUGS

 * App doesn't work in a iFrame because X-Frame-Options only allows iFrames of same domain origin (maybe after_action :disable_xframe_header?)
-* js-routes initializer isn't working (all routes are open for now, the regexes aren't matching properly)

 ### TO-DO